 - Are you approved to offer this program in Delaware?

 Yes.
-We are Approved by the Delaware Department of Insurance to offer our Basic and Refresher programs.
+We are Approved by the Delaware Division of Motor Vehicles to offer our Basic and Refresher programs.
 For our Aggressive Driving course, we are approved by the Secretary of Transportation.
 We meet all state, court and DMV requirements to ensure you receive the proper credit.

 - How do I receive an auto insurance reduction and a 3 point DMV credit?